PipocaSw/PipocaQDA/functional_specification/qualities.md

 ### Create/Edit/Delete

-The user must be able to perform these standard operations on qualities in a project.
+- The user must be able to perform these standard operations on qualities in a project.

-Because fragments are assocated with qualities, it is important to maintain internal data integrity by deleting any such fragments when deleting a quality.
+- Because fragments are assocated with qualities, it is important to maintain internal data integrity by deleting any such fragments when deleting a quality.

-Qualities are arranged hierarchically, which has important implications for the quality management module.
+- Qualities are arranged hierarchically, which has important implications for the quality management module.
 First, the user should be able to collapse/expand a quality to hide/show all its subqualities.
 Second, the user should be able to move a quality within the hierarchy.

-It should be possible cut/copy/paste qualities to replicate a quality or collection of qualities, including between different projects.
+- It should be possible cut/copy/paste qualities to replicate a quality or collection of qualities, including between different projects.

-It should be possible to import/export collections of qualities to a comma-separated variable (CSV) file to facilitate mass creation or editing.
+- It should be possible to import/export collections of qualities to a comma-separated variable (CSV) file to facilitate mass creation or editing.

+- As qualities may have arbitrary attributes, a flexible system for editing them is required.